 I am still a volunteer with the TRiM (Trauma Risk Management) team for Lancashire Fire and Rescue Service.

 I have also been a trade union representative, operating at local, regional and national levels and have had to deal with many workplace issues especially grievances, redundancy, bullying and harassment, capability, competency, discipline hearings and work place stress to name but a few, so I have an understanding of the emotions these events can have on you.

 I have worked in the NHS in a GP surgery within the mental health team, where my work was short term solution focused counselling in the IAPT service

 I am an affiliate counsellor for Employee Assistance Programme providers.

-I volunteer at 2 local charities, Fylde Counselling Service and Counselling in the Community; which provides donation based counselling sessions across the Fylde coast.
+I volunteer at 2 local charities, Fylde Counselling Service and Counselling in the Community; which provides donation based and/or private counselling sessions across the Fylde coast.

 Areas of counselling I deal with

 This usually takes about 30 minutes and is where you can ask any questions regarding our potential sessions together.

 Individual sessions: face to face; £40 per 50 minute session